-There are 2.8 Billion users accessing the Internet today, which account to almost 40% of the whole world population.
-This explosion in the number of the Internet users was due to infrastructural factors, such as the introduction of broadband technologies and their wide availability and, somehow, affordability.
-The Internet has broken all concept of media and become the mainstream platform for consumers to communicate and purchase.
+2.8 Billion users are accessing the Internet today, which accounts for almost 40% of the whole world population.
+This explosion in Internet users was due to infrastructural factors, such as the introduction of broadband technologies and their wide availability and, somehow, affordability.
+The Internet has broken all concepts of media and has become the mainstream platform for consumers to communicate and purchase.
 As a result, its role in marketing has shifted from being a media channel to a strategic marketing platform.

-The importance on Web 2.0 as a new marketing channel is that it has a strong influence on consumers and how it should be incorporated into companies strategies as whole, not just the marketing plan.
-A model that ensures seamless transition and successful implantation of Marketing 2.0 tools, which is the application of Web 2.0 technologies in marketing.
+The importance of Web 2.0 as a new marketing channel is that it has a strong influence on consumers and how it should be incorporated into companies’ strategies as a whole, not just the marketing plan.
+A model that ensures a seamless transition and successful implantation of Marketing 2.0 tools, which is the application of Web 2.0 technologies in marketing.

-The proposed model aims to introduce a clear path through which companies would be able to implement Marketing 2.0 strategies.
+The proposed model introduces a clear path through which companies can implement Marketing 2.0 strategies.
 To be able to do so, first, we’ll have to understand what Marketing 2.0 means.
-Implement Marketing 2.0 Model involves defining Web 2.0 and discussing its relation with marketing.
+Implement Marketing 2.0 Model involves defining Web 2.0 and discussing its relationship with marketing.
 Then, we will discuss the factors illustrated in the proposed model by analysing the hypothesis we’ve developed on each factor.

 How to implement a Marketing 2.0 Model: Strategies for Closer Customer Relationships

-In order to survive in today’s market environment, it has became essential for marketers to reorganise their businesses and make a good use of the Web 2.0 technology and social media.
-The merge between Web 2.0 technology and marketing practice would result in the adaption on what is known as marketing 2.0.
-Marketing 2.0 is defined as the usage of Web 2.0 technology and the interactive capabilities it provides for the purpose of opening interactive communication channels between consumers and businesses.
+To survive in today’s market environment, it has become essential for marketers to reorganise their businesses and make good use of Web 2.0 technology and social media.
+The merge between Web 2.0 technology and marketing practice would result in the adaption of what is known as marketing 2.0.
+Marketing 2.0 is defined as the usage of Web 2.0 technology and the interactive capabilities it provides to open interactive communication channels between consumers and businesses.

-In order to fully grasp the concept, we need to understand what Web 2.0 means.
+To fully grasp the concept, we need to understand what Web 2.0 means.
 Web 2.0 is defined as the new generation of websites and web services that capitalise on the collaboration of the users of these services.
-Taking into confederation how fast and rapid the software industry is moving, it is highly anticipated to see changes in the leadership in Web 2.0 service providers.
+Considering how fast and rapid the software industry is moving, it is highly anticipated to see changes in the leadership in Web 2.0 service providers.

 We need to understand what Web 2.0 means.
 Web 2.0 is defined as the new generation of websites and web services that capitalise on the collaboration of the users of these services.
-Taking into confederation how fast and rapid the software industry is moving, it is highly anticipated to see changes in the leadership in Web 2.0 service providers.
-This article will help in transforming marketing plans and strategies from its traditional approach into, what we would like to call, marketing 2.0 approach smoothly.
-The factors included in the article model doesn’t cover every related aspect, however, they cover the most important ones.
+Considering how fast and rapid the software industry is moving, it is highly anticipated to see changes in the leadership in Web 2.0 service providers.
+This article will help transform marketing plans and strategies from their traditional approach into what we would like to call the marketing 2.0 approach smoothly.
+The factors included in the article model don’t cover every related aspect.
+However, they cover the most important ones.

 Web 2.0 Technologies: Definitions of Web 2.0

-Web 2.0 applications uses a collection of technologies that was developed late in the 90‘s.
-These applications allow a large number of users to publish collaboratively, for example, blogs, wikis.
+Web 2.0 applications use a collection of technologies developed late in the 90s.
+These applications allow many users to publish collaboratively, for example, through blogs, and wikis.
 The version number in Web 2.0 is commonly used to represent software updates.
-In Web 2.0 the version number represents an improved form of the World Wide Web.
-To better understand the concept of Web 2.0 we should discuss the differences between Web 2.0 and it’s predecessor, Web 1.0.
+In Web 2.0, the version number represents an improved form of the World Wide Web.
+To better understand the concept of Web 2.0, we should discuss the differences between Web 2.0 and its predecessor, Web 1.0.